A Bayesian regularization-backpropagation neural network model for peeling computations: Results and discussion

 \subsection{Case I: Maximum normal and tangential pull-off forces}

-Based on the training parameters from Table~\ref{tab:TP_BRBPNN1}, Figs.~\ref{fig:BPNN1_peeling_angle_max_FN},~\ref{fig:BPNN1_peeling_angle_max_FT}, and~\ref{fig:BPNN1_peeling_angle_max_U} presents the predicted (BR-BPNN-I) results of the maximum normal pull-off force $F_\mathrm{n}^\mathrm{max}$, maximum tangential pull-off force $F_\mathrm{t}^\mathrm{max}$ and the corresponding applied displacement $\bar{u}^\mathrm{max}$.
-Since in the present work a 5-fold cross validation method is used the predicted and the desired results across all the splits is shown \footnote{ The correlation between the split and the predicted indices can be found in Table~\ref{tab:kfold_details}}.
+Based on the training parameters from Table~\ref{tab:TP_BRBPNN1}, Figs.~\ref{fig:BPNN1_peeling_angle_max_FN},~\ref{fig:BPNN1_peeling_angle_max_FT}, and~\ref{fig:BPNN1_peeling_angle_max_U} present the predicted (BR-BPNN-I) results of the maximum normal pull-off force $F_\mathrm{n}^\mathrm{max}$, maximum tangential pull-off force $F_\mathrm{t}^\mathrm{max}$ and the corresponding applied displacement $\bar{u}^\mathrm{max}$.
+Since in the present work a 5-fold cross validation method is used the predicted and the desired results across all the splits are shown \footnote{ The correlation between the split and the predicted indices can be found in Table~\ref{tab:kfold_details}}.
 It can be seen from Figs.~\ref{fig:BPNN1_peeling_angle_max_FN} and~\ref{fig:BPNN1_peeling_angle_max_FT} that the predicted values of $F_\mathrm{n}^\mathrm{max}$ and $F_\mathrm{t}^\mathrm{max}$ for all angles except $\theta_\mathrm{p} = 10^\circ$ are very close to the desired target results (that are obtained by FE).
-However, for $\theta_\mathrm{p} = 10^\circ$, the predicted results show slightly more deviation compared to the other tested peeling angles.
-The predictions are a little different for $\bar{u}^\mathrm{max}$ as shown in Fig.~\ref{fig:BPNN1_peeling_angle_max_U} where significant difference is found for $\theta_\mathrm{p} = 10^\circ , \, 20^\circ$, and $90^\circ$.
+However, for $\theta_\mathrm{p} = 10^\circ$, the predicted results show a slightly higher deviation compared to the other tested peeling angles.
+It is observed from Table~\ref{tab:kfold_details} that the $10^\circ$ angle (index 1) is considered as part of the training dataset for the first, second, fourth, and fifth split and the testing dataset for the third split.
+Although the predicted results for $10^\circ$ angle are found to be more accurate for the third split, they, however, are computed for all the splits.
+Furthermore, as can be interpreted from Table~\ref{tab:TP_BRBPNN1}, the MSE values significantly contribute to those splits which have $10^\circ$ angle (index 1) in the training dataset.
+The MSE value in the third split can not compensate the adverse effects of the MSE values in rest of the splits.
+Therefore, this cumulative effect of the MSE values has become instrumental in creating a disparity between the predicted results from the testing dataset and the desired results from the FE model.
+In the case with $20^\circ$ angle, the disparity is substantially reduced by compensating the adverse effects of the training splits (first, second, third, and fifth) through the testing split (i.e., the fourth split) which has the smallest MSE value.
+The predictions are a little different for $\bar{u}^\mathrm{max}$ as shown in Fig.~\ref{fig:BPNN1_peeling_angle_max_U} where significant differences are found for $\theta_\mathrm{p} = 10^\circ , \, 20^\circ$, and $90^\circ$.
 This can also be observed from Table~\ref{tab:APE1}, which lists the relative error (RE) for the all the tested peeling angles.
-From the table it can be seen that the maximum relative error for the case of displacement is $9.68$\% while the average relative error is around $1.22$\%.
+From the table it can be seen that the maximum relative error for the case of displacement $\overline{u}^{\mathrm{max}}$ is $9.68$\% while the average relative error is around $1.22$\%.
 The average relative error for the case of maximum normal and tangential forces is found to be very small.